-When Bruce Dickinson Continued His Solo Career With ‘Balls to Picasso’
+When Bruce Dickinson Stretched His Creative Wings on ‘Balls to Picasso’

-Some people may not recall that, when former (and future) Iron Maiden vocalist Bruce Dickinson issued his second solo album, Balls to Picasso, on June 3, 1994, he was facing far more pressure than when he’d first stepped out on his own four years earlier.
+When Bruce Dickinson issued his second solo album, Balls to Picasso, on June 3, 1994, the former (and future) Iron Maiden vocalist was facing far more pressure than when he’d first stepped out on his own four years earlier.

 That’s because Dickinson’s positively received debut, 1990’s Tattooed Millionaire, had been released before the singer’s definitive departure from the heavy metal legends, whom he first fronted between 1981 and 1993.
 Despite its irreverent title, Balls to Picasso therefore represented his true maiden voyage (no pun intended), without the reassuring safety net provided by his old band.